ehas1/portfolio/README.md

 # portfolio
-My personal portfolio made with html, react, and javascript
+My personal portfolio made with html, react, and javascript.